ArmyAntSEC/GGGT/MMMT_eng_raw.md

 * Arrange a location.
 An open kitchen is recommended but not required.
 You will need a table with exactly three chairs, and at least three other seats close to the table.
 * Prepare six name tags – for example by using index cards and safety pins.
 * Print out the character descriptions and the smaller character notes.
 * Prepare something manual and timeless that the women can work together on.The descriptions below assume that they will prepare something simple to eat, for example a fruit salad.
-* Prepare coffee/tea and biscuits as well.
-Make sure there is enough for the ghosts as well, including the food above.
+Make sure there is enough for the ghosts as well, including the coffee/tea below.
+* Prepare "Fika"[^5] (coffee/tea and biscuits) as well which will be needed for Act 5: The day after / Resolution.
 * Ensure that the character playing Mother E has a working cell phone.
 Unless there is a clearly visible wall-clock in the space you are playing, make sure all characters have watches or some other way to check the time.
 * Those playing ghosts shall preferably be dressed in as much black as possible.
 Those not playing ghosts shall preferably be dressed in colors other than black.

+[5] "Fika" is a tradition that is deeply engrained in Swedish culture.
+It shares many similarities with the more well-known Brittish Afternoon Tea, but can be held mid-morning, mid-afternoon or late evening and preferably at all of these times of day.
+Coffee is the traditional hot beverage that it is based on, but tea works as well.

 ## Voluntary preparations

 Arrange an item for each of the characters.
 Some suggestions:

-* Granny's Great-granny, The Viscountess A: An envelope symbolising a letter she never wrote.
+* **Granny's Great-granny, The Viscountess A:** An envelope symbolising a letter she never wrote.
-* Granny's Granny B: A kitchen implement
+* **Granny's Granny B:** A kitchen implement
-* Great-granny C: A fine broach
+* **Great-granny C:** A fine broach
-* Granny D: A pastille box she can offer from when she wants to broker peace.
+* **Granny D:** A pastille box she can offer from when she wants to broker peace.
-* Mother E: The above mentioned cell phone.
+* **Mother E:** The above mentioned cell phone.
-* Daughter F: A book, possibly an old classic.
+* **Daughter F:** A novel, preferably an old classic.

 # On location